BACOUL/digitalmeve/README.md

 ⚖ License

-This repository is licensed under the MIT License.
+Licensed under the MIT License.
 See LICENSE.